 - Child and Youth Development

 - Child Studies

 will follow the requirements for the chosen major/concentration as outlined on the Advising Worksheet.
 Choice of concentration electives will be selected and approved in consultation with the academic counselor and will be dependent upon the students' future goals and plans for the degree.
 Students are strongly encouraged to submit questions for faculty and participate in subject area webinars to gain additional advising in their focus areas.

 Reconsideration of Concentration Denial

 A student may seek a reconsideration of the decision made regarding the approval of his/her concentration proposal.
 The request must be submitted in writing to the Provost within 15 business days of the notification that the proposal was not approved.
 The request for reconsideration should specify the reasons why the proposal should be accepted.

-The request, along with copies of the concentration proposal and the comments of the faculty reviewers, will be sent to the appropriate faculty committee, which will meet within 30 business days of Charter Oak's receiving the request and recommend acceptance or non-acceptance.
+The request, along with copies of the concentration proposal and the comments of the faculty reviewers, will be sent to the appropriate faculty committee, which will meet within 30 business days of the College receiving the request and recommend acceptance or non-acceptance.